bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/readme.md

     1. Run 'sha1 [your downloaded file]'.
 Copy this hash and replace the **nexus_software_sha1_checksum** value with this hash.
-The hash compares the original hash to the resulting tar file after re-combining the parts, and when the file is copied by Ansible to the target server, the hash is used to ensure no corruption with the file.
+The hash compares the original hash to the resulting tar file after re-combining the parts, and when the file is copied by Ansible to the target server, the hash ensures no file corruption.

     1. mkdir nexus_software